thosgood/this-weeks-finds/markdown/101-151/week113.md

 Then you need to note that there's a special linear functional on this Hilbert space, called the "Penrose evaluation" - see ["Week 110"](#week110).
-Putting all this together gives the vertex amplitudes for quantum gravity\... we hope.
+Putting all this together gives the vertex amplitudes for quantum gravity... we hope.

-Anyway, back to my little personal story\....
+Anyway, back to my little personal story....

 Though I'd been working on my paper before Barrett and Crane started, and they finished before me, Michael Reisenberger started one even